microshare/microshare.github.io/docs/0.1/getting-started/pipeline-workflow.md

 Each step of the pipeline is managed by a Robot.
 Here are some available Robot actions.

-FIRST, HAVE A LOOK AT THE [ROBOT GUIDE] (https://microshare.github.io/docs/0.1/getting-started/robot-guide/)
+For an introduction to robots take a look at the [Robot Guide](../robot-guide)

 ## Data lake Read
 ### Read record triggering the Robot

-Ideal for validation

-Read the record that triggers the Robot thanks to our handy lib.
+Read the record that triggers the Robot using lib.read to get the data and metadata:
-You can grab the data, the id, the recType...

 {% highlight js %}
   // Include the helper objects which allows you to read and write to microshare datalake